 Food for Healthy Bones

 When it comes to how to improve bone health, food plays a central role.
 Your body needs a variety of nutrients for bone health to build and maintain strong bones, and the best foods for joint health help reduce inflammation and support overall joint function.
-Here are the essential foods you should include in your diet to promote both bone and joint health.
+Here are the essential foods you should include in your diet to promote both strong bones and joint health.

 1. Dairy Products